 You belong at Freelance Success!

 Until now, you've had to piecemeal the advice you need: Premium social media services.
 Life coaching that can't drill down to steer you through specific publishing situations.
 Workshops that cover one topic.

 It's time to combine at Freelance Success!

 • Market reports with inside information on what publications and companies really want.
 We contact the editors for first-hand feedback for FLXers—no curated lists from Twitter passing along 10-cent-a-word jobs or rehashed LinkedIn/Indeed/association job listings.
 After all, you don't want a job.
 You're an independent contractor.
 And you deserve more than generic pitch calls that treat you like performing bears.

-• Monthly discussions with experts to answer your pressing questions about taxes, legal issues, tech decisions, ways to grow your business, and more.
+• Monthly discussions with experts to answer your pressing questions about career issues and ways to grow your business.

 • Co-workers.
 The quiet kind.
 Not the ones who chew ice with their mouths open in the next cubicle.

 • Active forums to hash out what's on your mind or on your plate.

 • Privacy.
 Freelance Success is not a social media site.
 What happens on FLX is not our business—and vice versa.

 • Courses.
 Looking for a class?
 No need to find a new platform.
 Chances are good an expert is teaching what you want to learn—right here!